iip-ecosphere/platform/platform/examples/examples.python/README.md

 ## Required Updates

 See [Platform configuration](https://github.com/iip-ecosphere/platform/tree/main/platform/configuration/configuration) for details on the state of the generation and the required version of EASy-Producer (at least from the day of the last commit of this example).
+If the configuration meta model shall be updated, add `-Dunpack.force=true`.

 ## Legacy build approach